 Giglio Italian Cooking School, Florence, Italy

 Marcella Ansaldo is an authority on all things in Italian cooking; she hails from the sunny island of Giglio off the coast of Cinque Terre, owns a farmhouse in rural Tuscany, and teaches authentic recipes at her sunny and welcoming culinary studio on the outskirts of Florence.
-Sign up for scheduled group class to learn the art of pasta or the perfect tiramisu, or book a private lesson (perfect for families) to customize your menu using local items such as fresh spring green peas and ramps in a pesto for Florentine steak.
-Giglio Cooking School is the culinary choice of the hyper-selective Four Seasons Firenze, whose plush rooms in a renovated 16th century convent, outdoor pool, and the largest private park in the city, makes it an ideal place to stay.
-No surprise here: Italy is one of our favorite international destinations for foodies.
+Sign up for a scheduled group class to learn the art of pasta or the perfect tiramisu, or book a private lesson (perfect for families) to customize your menu using local items such as fresh spring green peas and ramps in a pesto for Florentine steak.
+Giglio Cooking School is the culinary choice of the hyper-selective Four Seasons Firenze, whose plush rooms in a renovated 16th-century convent, outdoor pool, and the largest private park in the city, makes it an ideal place to stay.

 Le Cordon Bleu, Ottawa Culinary Arts Institute, Ottawa, Ontario